 In Lisbon, you can experience life like a local in an Airbnb, and there are excellent offers in traditional houses with balconies overlooking the narrow city streets.
-Get a $40 in travel credit when you sign up, using this link (Only for new Airbnb guests).

 The best neighbourhoods to stay in Lisbon are around the centre, Lisbon is a walkable city and easy to get around, with a fantastic hop-on and hop-off tram service.